vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/daxiNakalArya-samayAchara-patrika.md

 <details><summary>Intro (En)</summary>

 INTRODUCTION

-We are glad now to bring out in print, a short work entitled “Sanketa Patrika"" that enlists a collection of anti-sastraic self-imposi. tions of our sub-sect of Sri Vaishnavas.
+We are glad now to bring out in print, a short work entitled “Sanketa Patrika"" that enlists a collection of anti-sastraic self-impositions of our sub-sect of Sri Vaishnavas.
 The present edition is based on the following three -pamphlets :

 1) A palm - leaf manuscript available at Low, Mysore Oriental Library.
-No. 3."
+No. 3.
 2) A palm - leaf manuscript at Sri Parakala Mutt, Mysore. ;
 3) A manuscript written in Telugu characters originating from the En family of Sri Doddayacharya at chola simhapuram (Cholan'gipuram).

 Of these three, the first two are incomplete and do not contain any reference to the author.
-The third one reveals tbat its author is one Sri Devaraja (alias Erumbi Appa), son of one Sri Saranyacharya, one of the eight Dig-gajas of Sri Manavala Mamuni.
-In fact, this manuscript includes another work of the same anthor, entitled Amrta Phalavalli Sata kam:
+The third one reveals that its author is one Sri Devaraja (alias Erumbi Appa), son of one Sri Saranyacharya, one of the eight Dig-gajas of Sri Manavala Mamuni.
+In fact, this manuscript includes another work of the same anthor, entitled Amrta-Phalavalli-Satakam:

-The present text includes all the verses in. these three originals, together with the foot. notes explaining which lines are omitted in which of these originals
+The present text includes all the verses in these three originals, together with the foot-notes explaining which lines are omitted in which of these originals

 -Pondavakkam Rajagopalacharyar
 </details>